You can import an existing instance of vRealize Automation.

-- Under Products Details, enter the required fileds to configure the vRealize Automation properties.
+- Under Products Details, enter the required fileds to configure the vRealize Automation properties, select the Import version.

 When importing vRealize Automation, you have to enter specific details regarding the vRealize Automation and application.
 Default Tenant Administrator Password is one such input.
 The default tenant is set to vsphere.local and it is non-editable, you might find it blocked if in case the vsphere.local tenant is not configured in your vRealize Automation setup.
 The cause for this is mainly because you may have opted against configuring out of the box sample content during installation.
 You must enter the password for the system administrator against the field Default Tenant Administrator Password and then proceed with the import.